file-format/Products/content/en/presentation/python/python-pptx/index.md

 {{< SinglePage/PageBody/features/single-feature-content >}}

 {{< SinglePage/PageBody/features/text >}}
 <p>lxml package and Pillow both are required for Python-PPTX to run smoothly.
 The charting features depend on XlsxWriter.
 Both pip and easy_install will take care of satisfying these dependencies for you.
-If you want to install it using setup.py then you will require installing the dependencies yourself.<code class="html"><br></code></p>
+If you want to install it using setup.py then you will require installing the dependencies yourself.</p>
 <h2 class="h2title">Generate & Modify PowerPoint PPTX Presentation using Python API</h2>
 <p>Python-PPTX API provides functionality for new PowerPoint PPTX presentations creation as well as modification inside Python applications.
 Software developers can easily modify an existing presentation by opening the existing presentation.
 It allows adding slides, specifying a layout for new slide, adding title and contents, inserting images and shapes, etc. Once done you can change the name of the existing presentation as well as can save it to the location of your choice.</p>